rk-terence/UbuntuLearning/UbuntuPersonalLog.md

 ## VIM indent
 VIM has built-in indent ways for C or C-like languages, such as c, cpp, and java.
 For these languages, I can simply turn `cindent` on.
 However, I found this not helpful on my own PC.
 After several attempts to find out the reason, I found that it was because I have set the `ioremap` for brackets autocomplete.
 This is will cause the original function of Cindent not to work properly.

 Maybe I should choose one to satisfy another.
-For now, I think auto-indent for a language is very useful, so I disabled the inremap.
+For now, I think auto-indent for a language is very useful, so I disabled the ioremap.
 Now, cindent appears good for me, except that no autocompletions are made.

 I up to now don't know how to get both satisfied.
 Maybe this can be done, but as my knowledge of VIM is so limited, I cannot do it right now.

+# 2018.5.24 About directory names in Linux System
+In most Linux systems, the names of directories are very similiar.
+They seem to obey the same rule.

+For example, on my ubuntu system, there are directories named *usr, etc, bin, and so on*.

+- usr
+  In *usr*, there are apps.
+It means that Apps are installed in *usr* instead of other directories by default.

+- etc
+  In a linux system, *etc* are the abbreviation of *et cetera*.
+This is a bit because that configuration files are stored in it.

+- share
+  In share directory, there are files can be shared. my understanding is this: other files can visit this directory to help with their connection with other apps.

+  For example, in DIR: */usr/share/applications/*, there are many files that mark an app.
+They are shortcuts for applications.
+Just a few minutes ago, I established a desktop file in that direcroty to get a quick start of TIM(based on wine, it is an AppImage file).
+After a few failed attempts, I succeeded.